skyfe79/Awesome/README.md

 ## Swift

+- [YoutubeKit](https://github.com/rinov/YoutubeKit) - YoutubeKit is a video player that fully supports Youtube IFrame API and YoutubeDataAPI for easily create a Youtube app
 - [ScreenshotPreventing-iOS](https://github.com/yoxisem544/ScreenshotPreventing-iOS) - Prevent screenshot or screenrecording on iOS devices
 - [SkeletonView](https://github.com/Juanpe/SkeletonView) - ☠️ An elegant way to show users that something is happening and also prepare them to which contents they are awaiting
 - [SwiftDraw](https://github.com/swhitty/SwiftDraw) - A Swift library and command-line tool for drawing and converting SVG images.